| Clinical Use|

 Resistance to elvitegravir is associated with the selection of 1 or more resistance mutations, but the elvitegravir resistance profile has not been characterized fully.
 In vitro and in vivo studies show the emergence of a number of integrase mutations, including T66I, E92Q, Q148R, and N155H.
 Phenotypic analysis shows reduced susceptibility to elvitegravir if any of these mutations is present.

-In the studies of initial therapy, emergent resistance to elvitegravir also usually involved development of the reverse transcriptase mutations M184I or M184V (with or without other mutations), which confer resistance to lamivudine and emtricitabine.
+In the studies of initial therapy, emergent resistance to elvitegravir also usually involved development of the reverse transcriptase mutations M184I or M184V, which confer resistance to lamivudine and emtricitabine, with or without other mutations.

 | Implications of resistance to elvitegravir for treatment with other antiretrovirals|

 Among patients with resistance to elvitegravir, cross-resistance to raltegravir appears to occur in the majority of cases.
-The type and number of mutations appear to correlate with the degree of cross-resistance to raltegravir.(1,2,4,5) In limited in vitro studies, cross-resistance to the investigational integrase inhibitor dolutegravir appears to be less common.(7,8)
+The type and number of mutations appear to correlate with the degree of cross-resistance to raltegravir.(1,2,6,7) Resistance mutations selected by elvitegravir may contribute to dolutegravir resistance, particularly if the Q148H/R mutation plus 2 or more other integrase inhibitor mutations is present.(9,10)

 | Implications of resistance to other antiretrovirals for treatment with elvitegravir|